alabsi91/zod-args-parser/README.md

 - The following properties are optional and used only for **metadata**:
   - `description`
   - `example`

+> [!IMPORTANT]
-- ⚠️ **Important:** Arguments are parsed strictly **in order**.
+>  Arguments are parsed strictly **in order**.
+>
-  - Only the **last argument** may be optional (when `allowPositional` is disabled).
+> - Only the **last argument** may be optional (when `allowPositional` is disabled).
-  - Mixing required and optional arguments (e.g., required → optional → required) will cause parsing errors because the parser cannot determine which value belongs to which argument.
+> - Mixing required and optional arguments (e.g., required → optional → required) will cause parsing errors because the parser cannot determine which value belongs to which argument.
-  - This means you **cannot have any optional arguments** if `allowPositional` is enabled.
+> - This means you **cannot have any optional arguments** if `allowPositional` is enabled.
-  - TypeScript will throw a type error if required and optional arguments are mixed, or when using `allowPositional: true` with optional arguments.
+> - TypeScript will throw a type error if required and optional arguments are mixed, or when using `allowPositional: true` with optional arguments.

 See the [Argument](#argument-type) type for more details.